Every original creation needs to be protected under IPR- be it a patent or a copyright. Here are their differences.

 What is a patent?

 A patent is a legal document or a certificate given to inventors for creating something new and innovative.
 It is a form of intellectual property rights or IPR.
 An innovator with a novel idea can protect their idea by applying for a patent.
 The patent law encourages innovation while enabling inventors to gain an exclusive monopoly and commercial benefits over their invention.
 Patents are typically given for technological advances, new inventions, useful processes, machines, compositions of matter, manufactures or improvements to existing designs and creations.
 The evolution from the traditional telephone to internet-enabled mobile phones with cameras, gaming ability, touchscreen, etc., is an example of a patent improvement.
-Patents are generally categorised into three types – utility, design and plant patents.
+Patents are generally categorized into three types – utility, design and plant patents.
 However, it should be noted that in India, you can only file for design patents currently.
 If you wish to file a utility or plant patent, you can do so in countries such as Australia, Germany, France, China, UAE, etc.

 What is a copyright?